BASEBALL CARDS SANTA BARBARA

 In the 1960s, the baseball card market exploded with new competitors entering the fray.
 Topps held the exclusive license through much of the decade but was challenged by Fleer, Kellogg’s, and Post.
 This period produced some of the most visually striking and innovative designs ever seen.
 The 1968 Topps set introduced multi-colored borders while the 1969 issue debuted team action photos on the front.
 Local card shops in Santa Barbara saw lines out the door on release days as kids scrambled to find the latest stars.

-Read also: TOP 10 BEST BASEBALL CARDS IN THE WORLD
+Read also: AUCTION HOUSE BASEBALL CARDS

 The 1970s ushered in the “wax pack era” as cards were now sealed in foil wrapping and included bubble gum.
 Production skyrocketed with Topps issuing two separate sets each year from 1975-1981 containing over 700 cards total.
 Competition remained fierce as Donruss entered the scene in 1981.
 The era captured the rise of Nolan Ryan’s no-hit records and George Brett’s .390 batting average season.
 In Santa Barbara, card collecting became a mainstream hobby as kids flocked to shops, swaps, and shows.